bfanselow/DataScience/README.md

       * Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
  7) Machine-Learning (predictive) modeling: train and validate models.
       * Improve model performance with algorithm tuning.
- 8) Interpreting results: visualiizing outcomes to extract meaning.
+ 8) Interpreting results: visualizing outcomes to extract meaning.

 ---
 ## Machine-Learning common mathematical terms